RunestoneInteractive/RunestoneServer/source/Strings/strings.rst

    :answer_b: False
    :correct: b
    :feedback_a: d is greater than D.
    :feedback_b: The length does not matter.
+Lower case d is greater than upper case D.

    Evaluate the following comparison: